AlifMuhamadHafidz/note-app-kotlin/README.md

 1. User can create a new Note
 2. User can edit a Note
-3. User can Delete their Note
+3. User can search their Note
+4. User can delete their Note

 # 🔗 App Preview